GizmoTheMoonPig/OpenBlocksTrophies/README.md

 - `obtrophies:totem_of_undying`: plays the totem animation on your screen.
 ---
 If you're a mod maker, and you want to add your own behaviors, simply follow the instructions in `CustomBehaviorRegistry`.

+## Future TODO list:
+- add support for Entity NBT, allowing for mob variants (brown mooshrooms, axolotl types, cat types, etc)
+- add a builin datapack that creates trophies for a bunch of mod entities